solliancenet/azure-consumption/README.md

 Once you have the refresh tokens, its now up to the Power BI M query to do all the work.
 That's where we need to do lots of looping.

+## Azure Policy

+In order to have something meaningful come out the other side, you need to tag all your resources.
+I chose to make four tags necessary for all Solliance Resource Groups:

+- Project
+- Contact
+- MonthlyCost
+- EndDate

+These are now mandatory on all Solliance resources and you are forced to update any ARM templates or PowerShell that created a resource group to include these tags.
+If you do not, the ARM template or PowerShell deploy will fail.

 ## Artifacts

 - PowerShell Script